Waianapanapa State Park Travel Guide, Updated 2021

 How to Visit Waianapanapa State Park, Maui's Black Sand Beach

-Entrance to the park costs $10 per vehicle (includes entry) or $5 per person for walk-in entry.
-Hawaii residents can visit the park for free.
+Entrance to the park costs $10 per vehicle for parking AND $5 per person for entry.
+Hawaii residents can visit the park and visit for free.

 Planning your day around the different time slots can get tricky.
 Here are our recommendations: